Whatever you are writing, you are in e-publishing

 - 7. Sell your skills

-How often do you come across an author or writer website using an old typewriter as the header image?
+How often do you come across an author or writer website using an old typewriter for the header image?

 It might be romantic or wishful thinking about days gone by, but it is certainly not indicative of a writer today.

 Writers are using laptops and mobile devices, and are more than likely writing while propped up on a sofa in their pyjamas.